We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-How-to: Start lying on back, knees bent, feet flat on the floor.
-Place hands on floor by ears, wrists flexed, fingertips facing forward.
-Press into hands and feet to lift torso and head fully off ground.
+How to: Start lying on your back, knees bent, feet flat on the floor.
+Place your hands on the floor by your ears, wrists flexed, fingertips facing forward.
+Press into your hands and feet to lift your torso and head fully off of the ground.

 5. Revolved Head-to-Knee Pose

-“This pose is great for bringing in fresh air to the lungs, opening up the kidney region—our battery packs—and stretching out the shoulders, hips, waist, back, and thighs,” says McGee.
-“It stretches the sides and gets oxygen flowing, which is great because individuals get backed up or feel indigestion when they are compressed and rounded.”
+“This pose is great for bringing in fresh air to the lungs, opening up the kidney region — our battery packs — and stretching out the shoulders, hips, waist, back, and thighs,” says McGee.
+“It stretches the sides and gets oxygen flowing, which is great because people get backed up or feel indigestion when they are compressed and rounded.”

-How-to: Sit with one leg to your side, and the other bent with the foot of bent leg on inside of opposite thigh.
-Open chest to ceiling and extend top arm up overhead towards the foot of the extended leg.
-Try to twist torso open and keep lengthening through sides of waist.
+How to: Sit with one leg to your side, and the other bent with the foot of the bent leg on the inside of your opposite thigh.
+Open your chest to the ceiling and extend your top arm up overhead toward the foot of the extended leg.
+Try to twist your torso open and keep lengthening through the sides of your waist.

 6. Seated Spinal Twist

-“This twist compresses the organs, wringing out the toxins, and once released, allows fresh, oxygenated blood into the digestive organs,” Levey says.
+“This twist compresses the organs, and once released, allows fresh, oxygenated blood into the digestive organs,” Levey says.

-How-to: Sit on ground with both legs extended in front of you.
-Lift right leg, bend knee, and cross over left leg, placing foot on the ground next to left thigh.
-Bend left knee, bringing foot toward glutes on right side.
-Place right hand on the ground behind you, to use as a guide.
-Reach up with left arm, elongating the spine and sitting as tall as you can.
-Twist torso to the right, placing left arm and shoulder in front of right knee.
+How to: Sit on the ground with both legs extended in front of you.
+Lift your right leg, bend your knee, and cross over your left leg, placing your foot on the floor next to your left thigh.
+Bend your left knee, bringing your foot toward your glutes on the right side.
+Place your right hand on the floor behind you, to use as a guide.
+Reach up with your left arm, elongating the spine and sitting as tall as you can.
+Twist your torso to the right, placing your left arm and shoulder in front of your right knee.

 “This pose reverses blood flow, which stimulates circulation and digestion,” Levey says.

-How-to: Sit in front of wall.
-Lie on back, butt up against the wall, legs extended against wall, feet flexed.
-Lay arms comfortably at sides or with left hand over your heart and right on your low abs.
+How to: Sit in front of a wall.
+Lie on your back, butt up against the wall, legs extended against the wall, feet flexed.
+Lay your arms comfortably at your sides or with your left hand over your heart and right on your lower abs.